-ISBN 9780649567249
+ISBN 9780649567256

-The Eastern Origin of the Celtic Nations Proved by a Comparison of Their Dialects by James Cowles Prichard
+The Eastern Origin of the Celtic Nations Proved by a Comparison of Their Dialects with the Sanskrit, Greek, Latin, and Teutonic Languages.
+Forming a Supplement to Researches into the Physical History of Mankind by James Cowles Prichard

 Except for use in any review, the reproduction or utilisation of this work in whole or in part in any form by any electronic, mechanical or other means, now known or hereafter invented, including xerography, photocopying and recording, or in any information storage or retrieval system, is forbidden without the permission of the publisher, Trieste Publishing Pty Ltd, PO Box 1576 Collingwood, Victoria 3066 Australia.